The Church of All Saints by the Lake

 Passcode 497227

-Begins at 8:30 am and last until 9:00 am, Monday to Friday.
-If you would like the liturgy, readings, psalms and prayers please contact Mark Weatherley at mark.weatherley@sympatico.ca
+Morning/Breakfast Reflections: - Begins at 8:30 am and lasts until 9:00 am, Monday to Friday.
+If you would like the liturgy, readings, psalms and prayers please contact Mark Weatherley at mark.weatherley@sympatico.ca or use the link below:

 Zoom link below